How big are the lilacs?

 Most are growing in a trade or full gallon container at the time of shipping, which are 5-6 inches across and about 7 inches high.
 Some cultivars may be smaller and some larger at time of shipping.
 Please keep in mind that I am not a big greenhouse mechanized operation so sizes may vary.

 When can I come to the nursery to buy plants?

-We are open on Saturdays and Sundays from 10 am to 4 pm.
+We are open on Saturdays and Sundays from 11 to 5 pm or by appointment.

 What is bare root?

-Bare root is when the plant is removed from its growing container and the roots are rinsed to remove the potting mix.
+Bare root is when the plant is removed from its growing container and the potting mix is shaken off the roots.

 Why do you ship bare root?
 Doesn’t it harm the plant to be out of the pot?